4ms/metamodule-core-modules/doc/4ms CoreModules QS Guide.md

 <img src ="https://github.com/4ms/metamodule-core-modules/blob/quickstart-guide/doc/res/Prob%208.png" width ="96">

->Prob 8 is an 8 step CV sequencer with probability per step.
+>Prob 8 is an 8 step trigger/gate sequencer with probability per step.

 ### Controls
 * **Knobs 1-8:** probability (the likelihood the step will occur), 0-100%
 * **Clock Gate In:** the main clock input for the module.
 Can accept gates or triggers
 * **Reset Gate In:** reset input, sets the sequence to step 0 when high
 * **Inv Out:** inverted version of the sequence output
-* **Out:** CV output for the sequencer; a sum of all 8 steps
+* **Out:** gate output for the sequencer; a sum of all 8 steps

 ## S&H